The person at the center of this case

 Remarks: Wang has ties to or may visit Iran and China.

-A federal arrest warrant was issued for Shaoyun Wang in the United States District Court for the District of Columbia for violations of the International Emergency Economic Powers Act, Iranian Transactions and Sanctions Regulations, conspiracy to commit money laundering, and laundering of monetary instruments.
+Shaoyun Wang charged in U.S. District Court for the District of Columbia with International Emergency Economic Powers Act violations, Iranian Transactions and Sanctions Regulations violations, conspiracy to commit money laundering, and laundering of monetary instruments.

 For information leading to the resolution of this case